Spontaneous Leptogenesis in Type I Seesaw: Introduction

 Recently, it has been recognized \cite{CH19} that this concept can be effectively implemented within the Peccei–Quinn framework, which addresses the strong CP problem through the anomaly coupling of the QCD axion (the pNGB of the spontaneously broken $U(1)_{PQ}$).
 In this setting, the axion-induced effective chemical potential drives the baryon (or, more precisely, $B+L$) asymmetry via electroweak sphaleron processes, which cease to be effective after the electroweak phase transition.
 A thorough investigation of this specific mechanism was provided in \cite{DEMY20}.

 In a similar vein, spontaneous leptogenesis can be naturally realized in a widely studied scenario for explaining neutrino masses and mixing: the Type-I seesaw model extended by a spontaneously broken $U(1)_{B-L}$ symmetry \cite{CMP80}.
 Here, the kinetic motion of the corresponding pNGB, Majoron, provides the seed for the lepton asymmetry.
-This occurs while the $B-L$-violating neutrino Yukawa interactions remain in equilibrium at temperatures near the mass scale of the right-handed neutrinos \cite{CJ23}.
-Various attempts to achieve leptogenesis using the dynamics of the Majoron, axion, or axion-like particles have been extensively explored \cite{KSY14}-\cite{Berbig25}.
+This occurs while the $B-L$-violating neutrino Yukawa interactions remain in equilibrium at temperatures near the mass scale of the right-handed neutrinos \cite{CJ23,Wada24}.
+This should be contrasted with earlier studies on Majoron-driven spontaneous leptogenesis, which arises only after integrating out the heavy right‑handed neutrinos \cite{IK15,CP23}.
+Various attempts to achieve leptogenesis in the context of the axion or axion-like particles, which do not couple to the $B-L$ current, have been extensively explored \cite{KSY14,CFGHH20,Berbig23,BCHP24,DMS24,CMSV24}.
+The present study can be extended to type-II seesaw models \cite{Berbig25} as well as the Peccei-Quinn framework in which the QCD axion is identified with the Majoron \cite{BPK24,Chun25,Chun26}.

 In this context, an important observation was made in \cite{BMS17}: when a right-handed neutrino couples to a CPT-violating background, such as one provided by a constant torsion field strength, its decay can generate a lepton asymmetry even at tree-level, which distinguishes it from conventional thermal leptogenesis \cite{FY86}.
 This coupling is equivalent to the derivative interaction between the Majoron and fermions, and its influence on the decay kinematics must be rigorously incorporated into the analysis of spontaneous leptogenesis.